Prevotella melaninogenica

-P. melaninogenica is associated with hypertension together with Campylobacter rectus and Veillonella parvula.
+Prevotella melaninogenica is associated with hypertension together with Campylobacter rectus and Veillonella parvula.

 Description

-P. melaninogenica are Gram-negative rod-shaped bacteria.
+Prevotella melaninogenica are Gram-negative rod-shaped bacteria.
 They cannot survive in the presence of oxygen.
 They are not motile, and do not form spores.
 P. melaninogenica grow well on blood agar, where they form circular dark-colored colonies that darken over one to two weeks.

 History

-P. melaninogenica was originally described as Bacteroides melaninogenicus in 1921 by Wade Oliver and William Wherry at the University of Cincinnati as a new bacterium isolated from various sites of several different human patients.
+Prevotella melaninogenica was originally described as Bacteroides melaninogenicus in 1921 by Wade Oliver and William Wherry at the University of Cincinnati as a new bacterium isolated from various sites of several different human patients.
 In 1982, Lillian Holdeman and John Johnson determined that some bacteria previously described as B. melaninogenicus were actually a distinct species, which they named Bacteroides loescheii.
 In 1990, Haroun Shah and David Collins at the London Hospital Medical College reclassified several species of Bacteroides, including B. melanogenicus under a new genus called Prevotella.
 With this, B. melaninogenicus was renamed to Prevotella melaninogenica.